Arize-ai/client_python/README.md

     features=features,
     )

-#### To confirm request future completed successfully, await for it to resolve:
+#### To confirm that the log request completed successfully, await for it to resolve:
 ## NB: This is a blocking call
 response = pred.get()
 res = response.result()